manticoreos/manticore/docs/guides/user.rst

 Manticore
 ----------

-Mainticore implements few application in the application layer.
-Once `kernel.elf` is built, you can build the lossy/untrusted echod protocol echo server with
+The Manticore source tree has some example applications showing how to run applications on top of the OS.
+Say, once `kernel.elf` is built, you can build the lossy/untrusted echod protocol echo server with

 `$ make -C usr/echod`